Sharing My 21 Day Fix Calculator: Find Your EXACT Calorie & Container Plan (Free PDF)

 Share This Post On Your Favorite Social Media!

-322 thoughts on “How to Calculate Your 21 Day Fix Calorie and Container Level”
+322 thoughts on “Sharing My 21 Day Fix Calculator: Find Your EXACT Calorie & Container Plan (Free PDF)”

 1. MY QUESTION HERE IS THIS -HOW DID 21 DAY FIX COME UP WITH THE FORMULA FOR THE WEIGHT LOSS ?
 I HAVE BEEN ALL OVER ON THE INTERNET AND THIS PROGRAM SEEMS TO BE THE EASIEST -BUT THERE IS NO CLAIM TO BACK UP THE FORMULA.
 IS THERE A BOOK THAT CAN BACK UP THE CLAIM FOR THE CALORIE FORMULA?
 PLUS -WHAT IS THE 400 MEAN ?
 MY WEIGHT -TIMES 11 – PLUS “400 ” -TAKE AWAY 750 –